 Medical malpractice plaintiffs receive a median award of $934,487 for medical malpractice claims involving surgical negligence and improper medication, according to a recent Jury Verdict Research study that looked at malpractice cases nationally in the last seven years.
 Plaintiffs have a 36% chance of prevailing in these cases.
-The following is the listing of different types of cases and the corresponding likelihood of recovery.
+The following statistics are the likelihood of a successful verdict:

 Failed Sterilization 35%

 In Maryland, there has not been a study of medical malpractice claims that breaks out the likelihood for different types of malpractice claims as Jury Verdict Research has done nationally.
 In Maryland health care negligence claims overall, the plaintiffs prevail 8% of the time with an average recovery of $806,772.